healthCARE

 PLEASE HELP US IMPROVE

 If any information presented here is inaccurate or questionable, please let us know ASAP by submitting the Feedback Form at the bottom of this page!
-The resources we provide are valuable if they are correct, but can be harmful if incorrect.
-We are committed to providing the most accurate information possible to our graduate students!
+The resources we provide are valuable, but can be harmful instead if incorrect.
+We are committed to providing graduate students with the most accurate information possible!

-We also welcome any updates or additional info you have regarding healthcare; please help us improve this page by submitting your suggestions.
+We also welcome any updates or additional info you have; please help us improve this page by submitting your suggestions.

 REQUIRED VACCINATIONS